Ennio Morricone, The Sound Of The American West, Dies At 91

 "They wanted something that was much more hip, much more related to pop," Frayling said.
 "So it's Italian folk instruments plus rock music of the mid-1960s, and it was an astonishingly raucous, noisy sound."

 The creator of that sound was born in Rome in 1928.
-Ennio Morricone began writing music at the age of 6, and never stopped.
+Ennio Morricone began writing music at the age of six, and never stopped.
 In the mid 1960s, he discovered the contemporary music scene in Italy and joined a collective called Gruppo di Improvvisazione Nuova Consonanza that was influenced by John Cage's avant-garde experimentation.

 "As a joke I called these friends of mine," Morricone told NPR.
 "And I started telling them to do kind of a sound like groans or very strange sounds, and I started conducting them.
 And I also did sounds myself."